Design a living room in Scandinavian style with AI

-Light, calm, hospitality-grade warmth.
-Upload a photo of your living room and see it redesigned in Scandinavian style — photorealistic previews in under 30 seconds, no renovation required.
+Light, calm, and welcoming.
+Upload a photo of your living room and preview it in Scandinavian style before planning a real renovation.

 A light oak or pale gray sofa with a bouclé or linen throw, a round or oval coffee table with thin tapered legs, a wool rug with a subtle geometric pattern, one or two rattan-accent chairs, and multiple soft lamps at different heights.